About Us

 About Obsidian Risk Advisors

-Obsidian Risk Advisors is a boutique institutional consultancy providing elite financial crime, regulatory, and governance advisory to financial institutions, professional services, and select legal teams.
+Obsidian Risk Advisors is a boutique institutional consultancy providing elite financial crime, regulatory, and geopolitical advisory to financial institutions, governments, and legal teams.
 Obsidian Risk Advisors is led by our Managing Principal, Brett Erickson.
-Brett serves on the Board of DePaul University College of Business, Seton Hall's School of Diplomacy and International Relations, as well Loyola University School of Law - Center for Compliance Studies.
-His work has been featured in Newsweek, The Diplomat, The Hill, Nikkei Asia, American Banker, Reuters, Yahoo News, Apple News+, Google News, Politico, RealClearWorld, RealClearDefense, Compliance Week, AOL, MSN, ACFE Fraud Magazine, The Banker, and ACAMS Today, amongst others.
+Mr. Erickson serves on the Board of DePaul University College of Business, Seton Hall's School of Diplomacy and International Relations, as well Loyola University School of Law - Center for Compliance Studies.
+His work has been featured in The Wall Street Journal, The New York Time, The Washington Post, Bloomberg, and Reuters, amongst others.
 Obsidian is built on deep experience across global finance, Obsidian operates discreetly at the intersection of enforcement risk, reputational exposure, and institutional oversight.

 Our Background

 Obsidian Risk Advisors was established to meet the growing demand for discreet, high-level advisory in financial crime, reputational risk, and institutional compliance.
-Our leadership has supported global banks, investment firms, universities, and cultural organizations navigating high-stakes regulatory and reputational environments.
+Our leadership has supported global banks, investment firms, universities, and governments navigating high-stakes regulatory and geopolitical environments.
 Our Managing Principal, Brett Erickson, is appointed to the Board of DePaul University Driehaus College of Business, Seton Hall's School of Diplomacy and International Relations, and Loyola University Chicago School of Law - Center for Compliance Studies.

 With backgrounds spanning traditional finance, investment, regulatory consulting, and academic and cultural governance, our team brings together credentialed expertise across anti-money laundering (AML), sanctions, anti-bribery and corruption (ABAC), offshore structures, and reputational defense.
 Our advisors hold a multitude of advanced certifications and expertise including CAMS, CAMS-RM, CGSS, CFE, WMCP, GRCP, GRCA, IRMP, multiple STEP certifications, as well as multiple ICA-Specialist certifications.
 In addition, our advising team also holds the FINRA Series 3, Series 7, and Series 66.
 Executive Education has been completed through Harvard, Wharton, Stanford, and NYIF.